harigovindvh/passwordGenerator/README.md

 # passwordGenerator
-Simple password generator application using Angular framework
+Simple password generator application using Angular framework.
+Application generates password by inputing length of the required password(restricted values 8-32) user will be have a provision to check if it must include alphabets/numbers/special characters

 # prerequisite
 Angular CLI: 12.2.17